Natural Solutions for Psoriasis

 You cannot have a healthy immune system without a healthy gut.
 It is home to nearly 80% of your immune system.
 The research of Dr. Alessio Fasano has shown us that one of the main causes of autoimmune diseases is a leaky gut.
 As a result of an unhealthy diet and environmental stress, your gut environment becomes compromised and provides the perfect ground for Candida overgrowth.

-When candida gets out of hand and your gut flora gets out of balance, the tight junctions in your gut lining open up and allow undigested food particles, toxins, and microbes to enter your bloodstream.
+When Candida gets out of hand and your gut flora gets out of balance, the tight junctions in your gut lining open up and allow undigested food particles, toxins, and microbes to enter your bloodstream.
 Your immune system cannot recognize these particles and attacks them as foreign invaders.
 This overworking immune system and rise in inflammation leads to autoimmune conditions.
 Depending on what part of your body your immune system is targeting, autoimmunity can manifest in many forms including psoriasis.20

 2. Inflammatory diet

-An inflammatory diet filled with processed foods, refined sugar, gluten and lacking greens, vegetables, fruits and other whole foods creates inflammation and an imbalanced gut flora in your body.
+An inflammatory diet filled with processed foods, refined sugar, gluten and dairy that’s lacking greens, vegetables, fruits and other whole foods creates inflammation and an imbalanced gut flora in your body.
 This can lead to autoimmune conditions and other health problems.
 Gluten is one of the leading causes of leaky gut.
 It has been linked to over 55 diseases including many autoimmune conditions.
-Gluten can cause inflammation, pain, sleep disturbances, fatigue, depression, skin problems, cognitive impairment and behavioral issues.
+Gluten can cause inflammation, pain, sleep disturbances, fatigue, depression, skin problems, cognitive impairment, and behavioral issues.

 I recommend all my patients with an autoimmune condition to remove gluten from their diet immediately.21 Dairy is the second most problematic food, followed by grains and legumes.
 You should avoid these as well, at least for the first 30 days on The Myers Way®.

 Toxic molds (mycotoxins) and heavy metals such as mercury are common toxins that my patients with autoimmune conditions have been exposed to.
-Since conventional mold tests do not test for mycotoxins, I use a urine mycotoxin test at my clinic to test for toxic mold exposure.
+Since conventional mold tests do not test for mycotoxins, I used a urine mycotoxin test at my clinic to test for toxic mold exposure.
 Mercury toxicity may happen due to amalgam fillings, cosmetics, fish, and mercury in our air and water.
 I recommend my patients to remove their amalgam fillings safely by a biological dentist.22,23

 We live in a busy, stress-filled world that has led to the rise of stress-related illnesses.
 Stress can cause both emotional and physical health problems by disrupting your immune function.
 Your body wants to protect you and attacks stress as if it were an infection, injury, or wound.
 This becomes a problem when stress becomes chronic and leads to chronic inflammation, which in turn puts you at heightened risk for autoimmune disease.